 Bugliosi would have been a useful to the Dando investigation.

 There were no witnesses to the actual murder, but locals and neighbours provided statements linked to a variety of sightings that were thought to be related to what was noticed before and after the killing.
-Jill Dando was found 14 minutes after she was attacked lying at the foot of her front door by a neighbour.
+Jill Dando was found 14 minutes after she was attacked lying at the foot of her front door by a neighbour who knew her, Helen Doble.
 Witnesses recalled several sightings and incidents.
 Her immediate neighbour saw a dark haired man leave the vicinity of her gate, which he heard click shut and walk away to the left.
 He was aware that Jill had arrived at her property in her BMW convertible and he had heard Jill give out a mild muffled scream as if she was surprised to see someone; it wasn’t a tone that alarmed him or caused him to investigate.
 He had no idea at this point that she had been shot.
 A neighbour opposite also saw the dark haired man, walking off in the same direction.
 A Range Rover had been doubled parked directly opposite Jill Dando’s house some hours before the murder.
 No one recalled hearing a gunshot.
 An ambulance was quickly on the scene and once the victim was confirmed as Jill Dando the crime scene became inadvertently insecure.
 The police had no immediate evidence or signs of a confirmed perpetrator, this immediately created a news vacuum and with the victim being so high profile, the media hungry for information went into overdrive.
 Speculation about a criminal underworld hit or an internationally driven assassination was suggested because of Jill Dando’s association with BBC Crimewatch.
 The media surmised that it was a “professional hit”.

 The investigation could not help to be influenced by media speculation which favoured a so called hitman.
 Like JFK and Princess Diana, an insignificant gunman and an incompetent driver were too simplistic to contemplate, the initial media vacuums did the usual, they groomed conspiracy and wild speculation.
 Forceful opinions circulated and influenced thinking.
 Based on personal beliefs and values rather than simple evidence they were appealing to many at the time and still are.